EvickaStudio/Moodle-Mate/README.md

-# Moodle Stalker
+# Moodle Mate

 ## Overview

-`Moodle-Stalker` is a Python program designed to fetch Moodle notifications at regular intervals (60 seconds), summarize their content using GPT-3, and send the summarized notifications via Pushbullet to your smartphone and via a webhook to Discord.
+`Moodle-Mate` is a Python program designed to fetch Moodle notifications at regular intervals (60 seconds), summarize their content using GPT-3, and send the summarized notifications via Pushbullet to your smartphone and via a webhook to Discord.

 ## Dependencies